joerivandervelde/animated-sirds/README.md

 ![a-sphere-r0.4-d0.1.gif](gifs/a-sphere-r0.4-d0.1.gif)

-When converted to an animated SIRDS (ASIRDS), the result is a smoothly orbiting sphere with a convincing depth effect that is easy to follow.
+When converted into an ASIRDS, the result is a smoothly orbiting sphere with a convincing depth effect that is easy to follow.
 This will be our reference image.

 ![a-sphere-r0.4-d0.1-noisy.gif](gifs/a-sphere-r0.4-d0.1-noisy.gif)